 Under the Judge’s leadership, the number of hours when Court is in session have greatly increased yet, through improved procedures, wait times for victims and police officers to testify have substantially decreased.
 Judge Lamz also worked with the Louisiana Legislature to increase the upper limit on civil lawsuits that may be filed in the Court from $20,000 to $50,000.
 This change was welcomed by local residents and business owners as using the City Court of Slidell is faster, more convenient and less costly than the 22nd Judicial District Court in Covington.

-Judge Lamz also worked with City Marshal Wyatt Williams to improve security at the Courthouse.
+Judge Lamz also worked with City Marshal Kevin Foltz to improve security at the Courthouse.
 He has hired the first full time Staff Attorney.
 Through a federal grant he sought, Judge Lamz was able to build client conference cubicles, specially designed to benefit attorneys working with juvenile clients.
 Another grant made possible an improved secure juvenile file room.

 Judge Lamz is married to attorney Deanna Hamilton-Lamz.
 His son Jimmy Lamz is a graduate of the U.S. Naval Academy in Annapolis and The Citadel in Charleston, SC.